-COLORADO Program components (continued) of this section to implement a process for the safe collection and disposal of needles, syringes, and other devices used to inject medication.
+- (b) Starting in the 2020-21 fiscal year, the executive director of the department shall use the money appropriated to the department pursuant to subsection (5)(b) of this section to implement a process for the safe collection and disposal of needles, syringes, and other devices used to inject medication.
 The executive director of the department shall determine the processes and locations for the safe collection and disposal of medication injection devices.
-(4) A collection site, carrier, or disposal location is not subject to liability for incidents arising from the collection, transport, or disposal location complies with the household medication take-back program in good faith and does not violate any applicable laws.
+(4) A collection site, carrier, or disposal location is not subject to liability for incidents arising from the collection, transport, or disposal of household medications if the collection site, carrier, or disposal location complies with the household medication take-back program in good faith and does not violate any applicable laws.
 (5)(a) The household medication take-back cash fund is created in the state treasury for the direct and indirect costs associated with the implementation of this section.
 The fund consists of money appropriated or transferred to the fund by the general assembly and any gifts, grants, and donations from any public or private entity.
 The department shall transmit gifts, grants, and donations collected by the department to the state treasurer, who shall credit the money to the fund.
-The money in the fund is subject to annual appropriation by the general assembly. (b) For the 2020-21 fiscal year and each year thereafter, the general assembly shall appropriate money from the general fund to the department for the purpose of expanding the household medication take-back program to include the safe collection and disposal of medication injection devices pursuant to subsection (3)(b) of this section.
-(6) Nothing in this section: (a) Affects the authority to collect and reuse medications pursuant to section 12-280-135; or (b) Prohibits the operation of existing medication take-back and disposal programs regulated by the department.
-(7) The commission may promulgate rules for the implementation Miscellaneous provisions of this section.COLO.
-REV. STAT.
-ANN. § 18-18-607(West)(2021).
-Recently proposed Safe stationsdisposal of controlled substancesmedical evaluationdefinition.
-Any person may go to a site designated as a "safe station" and turn in a controlled substance and request assistance in gaining access to treatment.
-No. legislation 110.
+The money in the fund is subject to annual appropriation by the general assembly. - (b) For the 2020-21 fiscal year and each year thereafter, the general assembly shall appropriate money from the general fund to the department for the purpose of expanding the household medication take-back program to include the safe collection and disposal of medication injection devices pursuant to subsection (3)(b) of this section. - (6) Nothing in this section: - (a) Affects the authority to collect and reuse medications pursuant to section 12-280-135; or - (b) Prohibits the operation of existing medication take-back and disposal programs regulated by the department. - (7) The commission may promulgate rules for the implementation of this section.